I'd like to make something similar, but using sensors that may be used with an Arduino or another microcontroller.

 The code that prints the pressure and altitude (approximately)

-This module might be used in to implement the altitude hold setting.
+This module might be used in a weather station project or for a drone, allowing you to implement the altitude hold setting.

 More information is available at the following page.